Using Apptainer Containers¶

 pip install pandas

-To create an image called tensorflow.sif
+To create an image called tensorflow.sif based on definition file tensorflow-pandas.def, you would run:

-sudo singularity build tensorflow.sif tensorflow-pandas.def
+sudo apptainer build tensorflow.sif tensorflow-pandas.def

-, but you can choose any name you prefer for the output file.
+This will generate a file named tensorflow.sif, but you can choose any name you prefer for the output file.

-You can test the container and the version of installed pandas
+You can test the container and the version of installed pandas library:

-singularity exec tensorflow.sif python -c "import pandas as pd; print(pd.__version__)"
+apptainer exec tensorflow.sif python -c "import pandas as pd; print(pd.__version__)"

-An equivalent GPU capable Singularity definition file (e.g. tensorflow-pandas-gpu.def
+An equivalent GPU capable Apptainer definition file (e.g. tensorflow-pandas-gpu.def) might look like this:

 Bootstrap: docker